You've Got Cancer

 Don't hesitate to ask questions, voice concerns, and actively participate in your care decisions.

 Unlike medical television dramas or any other traditional business models for solving problems, collaborative discussions between physicians and teams is frequently dismissed as 'not necessary'.
 It's up to the patient to share the perspectives of the coordinating physicians.
 When you're unsure, pull them together.
-Use your portals, email addresses,
+Use your portals, email addresses.

 Second Opinions